opensearch-project/documentation-website/_search-plugins/search-pipelines/neural-sparse-query-two-phase-processor.md

 {% include copy-curl.html %}

 ## P99 Latency Metrics
-On an OpenSearch cluster set up on 3 m5.4xlarge AWS EC2 instances, we conducted neural sparse query's P99 latency tests on indexes corresponding to over ten datasets.
+On an OpenSearch cluster set up on 3 m5.4xlarge Amazon EC2 instances, OpenSearch conducts neural sparse query's P99 latency tests on indexes corresponding to over ten datasets.

 ### Doc-only mode latency metric

-In doc-only mode, the two-phase processor can significantly decrease query latency.
-Analyzing the data:
+In doc-only mode, the two-phase processor can significantly decrease query latency, as shown by the following latency metrics:

 - Average latency without 2-phase: 53.56 ms
 - Average latency with 2-phase: 38.61 ms

 This results in an overall reduction of approximately 27.92% in latency.
-Most index show a significant decrease in latency with the 2-phase processor, with reductions ranging from 5.14% to 84.6%, the specific latency optimization values depend on the data distribution within the indexes.
+Most indexes show a significant decrease in latency with the 2-phase processor, with reductions ranging from 5.14% to 84.6.
+The specific latency optimization values depend on the data distribution within the indexes.

 ### Bi-encoder mode latency metric

 In bi-encoder mode, the two-phase processor can significantly decrease query latency.
 Analyzing the data:
 - Average latency without 2-phase: 300.79 ms
 - Average latency with 2-phase: 121.64 ms

 This results in an overall reduction of approximately 59.56% in latency.
-Most index show a significant decrease in latency with the 2-phase processor, with reductions ranging from 1.56% to 82.84%, the specific latency optimization values depend on the data distribution within the indexes.
+Most indexes show a significant decrease in latency with the 2-phase processor, with reductions ranging from 1.56% to 82.84%.
+The specific latency optimization values depend on the data distribution within the indexes.